kodekloudhub/community-faq/README.md

 ## PSI Bridge

-PSI Bridge is the system used to deliver all exams provided by The Linux Foundation, be they performance based or Multiple Choice Question (MCQ).
+PSI Bridge (a.k.a.
+Secure Browser) is the system used to deliver all exams provided by The Linux Foundation, be they performance based or Multiple Choice Question (MCQ).
 Linux Foundation exams are online only.
 There is no test center option.

-Performance based exams include: CKA, CKAD, CKS, LFCS</br>
+Performance based exams include: CKA, CKAD, CKS, LFCS, Istio, CNPE</br>
-Multiple choice exams include: KCNA, PCA
+Everything else on the Golden Kubestronaut track is multiple choice.

-Probably *the* most asked questions!</br></br>This pertains to the new PSI Bridge Proctoring Platform that went live for the Kubernetes exams on 25 June 2022.
+Firstly, the Secure Browser is not a browser in the normal sense of the word.
+It is an exam delivery platform that is built using the same technology as Chrome so that all the content you see within it can be delivered as HTML and JavaScript.
+However since it is their own software it is more secure because it is free of plugins and configuration you may have done to your own browser that could leak exam content.

 For performance based exams, the bridge provides a Linux XFCE desktop VDI for the exam environment.
 You may use any of the applications it provides in any way you see fit, however the only useful ones are `Terminal`, `Firefox` and `Mousepad` (for note taking).
 Firewalls prevent you from browsing anything other than allowed documentation.
 The terminal application connects to a remote host, thus the File Manager app is of no use, and for the same reason, Mousepad can't be used to edit exam files unless you edit them there, then paste into `vi` (not recommended).